-Sheba Sharrow (1926 - 2006): Sharrow's personal art exemplifies an artist with eyes wide open.
-Her expressionist paintings abstract humanity using masterful execution, poetically engaging us with topics such as mortality, desire, vulnerability, power, warfare and spirituality.
+Sheba Sharrow (1926 - 2006): Sharrow was an artist with eyes wide open.
+Her expressionist paintings are masterful and refined, engaging us with mortality and desire, vulnerability and power, warfare and spirituality.

 As an artist, figurative painter Sheba Sharrow bore witness to human suffering, struggle and liberation.
 She was a child of the Great Depression and World War II, a participant in the social justice movements of the 1960s and '70s, saw the bloody roads walked for civil rights and the damages wrought by wars.

 Born in Brooklyn in 1926 to Russian-Jewish immigrant parents, Sheba Sharrow grew up in Chicago and earned her BFA at the Art Institute of Chicago, studying with Boris Anisfeld and Joseph Hirsch.
 She continued her studies at the Pennsylvania Academy of Fine Arts and earned an MFA at the Tyler School of the Arts at Temple University.
 She has been considered part of the "Chicago School" of imagist painters, fitting generationally into the "Monster Roster" group of artists from that city, including the most well-known of her classmates to lead the charge of image and ideas over pure abstraction, Leon Golub and Nancy Spero.
-A resident of Cherry Hill, New Jersey, Sharrow died in 2006.
+Sharrow died in 2006.

 Sharrow's unique style of storytelling and her occasional use of poetic text stand her apart.
 Her artistic intentions were deeply intellectual.
 "As long as the world is going the way it is going, I cannot stop doing what I have been doing," Sharrow told The New York Times in 2002.
 She lamented, "We cannot seem to get it right.